This recipe combines two favorite breakfast foods - sweet potatoes and hash browns - to make a new breakfast staple: Crispy Sweet Potato Hash Browns!

 It's definitely worth the extra step to sauté your onions and garlic to activate and draw out their flavors.
 This doesn't happen as effectively if you just mix it in with everything else and cooking it all together.

 To make crispy sweet potato hash browns, cook both sides at medium-high heat on a non-stick skillet.
+You can also use a cast iron if you prefer.

 Tips for crispy sweet potato hash browns